gautam-sharma1/turtlesim_ROS/README.md

 ## Getting Started

 This project has been made on an Ubuntu 16.04 LTS version with ROS Ki- netic installed.
-I started this project by making a package called ”percep- tion in robotics”.
+I started this project by making a package called ”perception in robotics”.
 All the nodes have been built using C++.
 Inside the src file of the package I built a my initials.cpp file that acts a node to draw the first alphabet of my name.<br/>
 Inside the .cpp file I initialize a simple publisher that publishes to the cmd vel topic.
 The turtlesim node subscribes to this topic to get the velocity of the turtle.
 I have made two functions:<br/>
 1. turn()
 2. forward()